People often fear that theyโre going to gain a lot of weight from overindulging in a Thanksgiving feast.

 3. Slowly lower your body back down, and control the speed of the descent by engaging your abs.

-Do as many rounds of this Thanksgiving workout as you’re up for, aiming for a 30-45 minute workout, depending on your goals.
+Do as many rounds of this Thanksgiving workout as youโre up for.
+Depending on your goals, aim for a 30-45-minute workout.

 Happy Turkey Day!

 Looking for other workouts to do at home?
-Here we have a complete bodyweight workout and resistance band workout just for you.
+Here we have a complete bodyweight workout just for you: